Get heatindex

 heatindex

-package, available through PyPI and CRAN, was written by Yi-Chuan Lu and David M. Romps and can be cited as follows.
+package, available through PyPI and CRAN, is maintained by Yi-Chuan Lu and David M. Romps and can be cited as follows.

 @manual{,